How to Stop Overthinking and Take Action

 The Cost of Overthinking Nobody Talks About

 Every hour you spend overthinking is an hour you are not building, creating, connecting, or growing.
-The cost is not dramatic — it accumulates quietly, day by day, decision by decision.
+The cost is not dramatic — it accumulates in small increments, day by day, decision by decision.
 The life you want to live does not get built in your head.
 It gets built in the world, through imperfect, consistent, courageous action.

 You already know enough to begin.
 The question is never whether you have enough information.
 The question is whether you are willing to move forward with the information you have — and trust yourself to figure out the rest along the way.